VTTI/occupant_detection_classification/README.md

 "folder_containing_detections" should contain detections for each image in .txt format.

-"folder_containing_ground_truth" should contain a file named joint.json
+"folder_containing_ground_truth" should contain a file named joint.json (COCO format from CVAT annotation tool https://github.com/opencv/cvat).

 For day only images: "name".py -> VTT1_OONZ5I_day.py